kevinyu0506/researchgate-crawler/README.md

 A small script that help me tracking up <a href="https://www.researchgate.net/">ResearchGate</a> paper's references.
-Since I often spent enormous amount of time scanning through related references when I'm tracing down a specific research topic, this script tries to reduce and make the best use of my time in reading the most valuable references (which is defined as more citation counts for now).
+Since I often spent enormous amount of time scanning through related references when I'm tracing down a specific research topic, this script tries to reduce and make the best use of my time in reading the most valuable references (which is defined as having more citation counts for now).

 ## 2. Getting Started